jfxueX/Debugging/gdb/books/debugging-with-gdb/4-running-programs-under-gdb.md

 variable or function and the correspondence between source line numbers and addresses in the executable code.

-To request debugging information, specify the ‘-g’ option when you run the compiler.
+To request debugging information, specify the `-g` option when you run the compiler.

-Programs that are to be shipped to your customers are compiled with optimizations, using the ‘-O’ compiler option.
-However, some compilers are unable to handle the ‘-g’ and ‘-O’ options together.
+Programs that are to be shipped to your customers are compiled with optimizations, using the `-O` compiler option.
+However, some compilers are unable to handle the `-g` and `-O` options together.
 Using those compilers, you cannot generate optimized executables containing debugging information.

-GCC, the GNU C/C++ compiler, supports ‘-g’ with or without ‘-O’, making it possible to debug optimized code.
-We recommend that you *always* use ‘-g’ whenever you compile a program.
+GCC, the GNU C/C++ compiler, supports `-g` with or without `-O`, making it possible to debug optimized code.
+We recommend that you *always* use `-g` whenever you compile a program.
 You may think your program is correct, but there is no sense in pushing your luck.
 For more information, see [Optimized Code](Optimized-Code.html#Optimized-Code).